 An attorney’s entire career can be ruined by making a single small mistake.
 I once saw a woman lose her job after working 3,000 hours a year for over ten years in a law firm because she forgot to get a client to sign a form.
 The results of this were catastrophic, and the client ended up losing the case due to this attorney’s error.

-Another source of fear for the future is money.
 Some studies have shown that the mental and psychic toll of heavy student debt can mirror the stages of grief.
-And though many enter law believing it to be a safe bet as a job, high student loan debts, an overflow of JDs and a limited number of high-paying jobs have caught many lawyers off-guard.
+And though many enter law believing it to be a safe bet as a job, high student loan debts and a limited number of high-paying jobs have caught many lawyers off-guard.

 And even after all those reasons, successful respected attorneys with good relationships are not immune.
 Even a great life is not enough to secure hope.